folio-org/eureka-setup/eureka-cli/README.md

 #### Deploy the search application

-- The search application provides Elastic search capability as required by the Inventory App and the ECS setup to work
+- The search application provides Elastic search capability as required by the Inventory App and for the ECS setup to work

 ```shell
 eureka-cli -c ./config.search.yaml deployApplication